 Officially defined, conversation imagination is a process, sparked by launch pad, or propelling questions, that drives actions to achieve something previously unconsidered, or thought to be impossible.
 It’s accessible to anyone, any project, any organization.

-Consider the last several problems that you have solved at work.
+Consider the last several problems that you have solved.
 Probably across all of these problems you used similar

 - Terms to define the issues